theforeman/theforeman.org/plugins/katello/nightly/user_guide/activation_keys/index.md

 - Subscriptions
 - Repository Enablement
 - Host Collections
+- System Purpose

 ## Definitions

 - [Content Host](/plugins/katello/{{ page.version }}/user_guide/content_hosts/index.html#what-are-content-hosts)
 - Host Collection - A statically defined group of Content Hosts.
 - Subscription - The right to receive the associated content from Katello.
+- System Purpose - Helps auto-attach find a subscription that satisfies the intended use of the system

 ## General Features